 OptiScan Biomedical Receives CE Mark for OptiScanner® 6000 Automated Device for Monitoring Multiple Key Analytes in ICU Patients

 The ability to serially measure patient lactate levels further expands the capability of the OptiScanner 6000 to optimize patient care in the ICU.
-Medical literature demonstrates that elevated lactate levels are common in patients with critical illnesses such as sepsis, burns and trauma, and are associated with adverse clinical outcomes.
-Recent sepsis definition changes suggest interventions for these conditions are considered effective if lactate is shown to decrease over a given time period, though verifying a reduction in lactate levels is very problematic with today’s intermittent, manually based systems.
-Accordingly, the near continuous tracking of lactate levels represents an important advancement in monitoring and guiding interventions in critically ill patients.
+Medical literature demonstrates that elevated lactate levels are common in patients with critical illnesses with the goal of lowering the lactate readings over time.
+Verifying a reduction in lactate levels is very problematic with today’s intermittent, manually based systems.
+Accordingly, the continuous tracking of lactate levels represents an important advancement in monitoring and guiding interventions in critically ill patients.

 The OptiScanner platform offers several key advantages as compared to intermittent, manually operated technologies including: